myles2007/myles2007/README.md

 <p>
 <h5> My name is Myles Loffler </h5>

-I'm a Senior Engineer, Architect, and Manager with 12+ years of professional experience architecting, building, and maintaining cloud-based enterprise SaaS solutions on the AWS Cloud with Python, JavaScript, MySQL, and more.
+I'm an Executive, Senior Engineer, and Architect with 12+ years of professional experience architecting, building, and maintaining cloud-based enterprise SaaS solutions on the AWS Cloud with Python, JavaScript, MySQL, and more.

-I'm an expert at solving complex problems, managing requirements, and leading geo-diverse teams.
+I'm an expert at solving complex problems, managing requirements, and leading remote geo-diverse teams.

 <p align=center> </p>